 The Master of Health Communication and Information (MHCI) program focuses on the communication, information, and media aspects of health-related policies and practices.
 Classes will explore the critical systems and interactions that support wellness in interpersonal, community, organizational, and public settings.
-Our new program is designed to enable you to navigate and leverage the intersections of communication, information, and media in an environment of information overload.
+Our program is designed to enable you to navigate and leverage the intersections of communication, information, and media in an environment of information overload.
 Our MHCI degree focuses on the various communication modalities as well as the strategic and managerial aspects of information systems in healthcare.

-With our new MHCI degree, you will work with expert faculty who integrate theory and practice to keep you abreast of current healthcare practices and trends.
+Work with expert faculty who integrate theory and practice to keep you abreast of current healthcare practices and trends.
 Gain a multidisciplinary perspective on how communication and information can affect outcomes for illness and disease.
 Acquire the skills needed to contribute to the evolution and development of healthcare campaigns and interventions.
-And finally, you will learn how to develop, organize, coordinate, manage, and deliver high-quality healthcare communication programs and events.

 Now is the right time—and the right place.
 Housed at Rutgers University–New Brunswick, the MHCI program is nested within an exceptionally rich environment for health professions and health scholarship.
 Additionally, New Jersey is a global leader in pharmaceutical and biotech industries.

 The U.S. Bureau of Labor Statistics notes that employment of health information technicians is projected to grow 13% from 2016 to 2026, faster than the average for all occupations.
 With a Rutgers’ MHCI, you can apply your skills for work in these settings:

 We offer on campus and hybrid courses between 6:20–9 p.m. on Mondays through Thursdays and hybrid weekend courses during fall and spring semesters.
 We offer fully online courses each semester including winter and summer semesters.
 Earn your MHCI degree in 18–24 months or as little as 15 months, even while working full-time.